YuanchenBei/yuanchenbei.github.io/_pages/about.md

 <span class='anchor' id='-news'></span>

 # News
+- 2024.10: &nbsp;🎉 Our paper on **LLM-based Cold-Start Recommendation** is accepted by WSDM 2025.
 - 2024.10: &nbsp;🎉 Our paper "**Graph Cross-Correlated Network for Recommendation**" is accepted by TKDE 2024.
 - 2024.09: &nbsp;🎉 Our paper "**Fine-Tuning Out-of-Vocabulary Item Recommendation with User Sequence Imagination**" is accepted by NeurIPS 2024 as a spotlight.
 - 2024.09: &nbsp;📚 Invited as the reviewer for ICLR 2025.